 Tools

 Aura includes built-in tools that the LLM can invoke during conversations.
-Most are always present; Skill is conditional (registered only when skills are configured); Done and Ask are added dynamically per session.
-Tools execute locally and return results to the LLM for reasoning.
+Most are always present; Skill is registered only when skills are configured; Done and Ask are added dynamically per session.

 Built-in Tools